pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 ## 📁 Data Setup

-The bot is trained on **1-minute historical OHLCV data**.
+The bot is trained on **1-minute historical OHLCV data aggregated into 15m timeframe**.
 You can download the data used from the following Kaggle datasets:

 | Symbol  | Source |
 |---------|--------|